 - You need to iterate through each array if you want to intelligently place a volume on it (or find a volume or whatever)

-- They only offer raw statistics–you need to do some crunching possibly to get what you want.
-Create projections and forecast, find how busy an array is, etc.
+- They only offer raw statistics–you may need to do some crunching to get what you want, like create projections, forecast, or find how busy an array is, etc.

 First, as always, some links:

 These should provide you what you need.
 I plan on writing a couple different posts on using different tools to connect to it: PowerShell, Python, vRealize Orchestrator… stay tuned for those.

 - Authentication is different than what is used with the FlashArray REST.
 It is RSA SSL key based, not username/password based.

 - Pure1 DOES NOT currently configure/manage your arrays–it is read only today.
 Pulls in the config, performance, etc, and analyzes it.
 But it cannot create volumes and whatnot.
 Though this could very well change in the future.

 There are a few steps in connecting to the Pure1 REST.
 A few that are one time only, and a few that are required for each authentication session: